 Carnitine palmitoyltransferase I (CPT I) deficiency is a condition that prevents the body from using certain fats for energy, particularly during periods without food (fasting).
 The severity of this condition varies among affected individuals.

 Signs and symptoms of CPT I deficiency often appear during early childhood.
-Affected individuals usually have low blood sugar (hypoglycemia) and a low level of ketones, which are produced during the breakdown of fats and used for energy.
+Affected individuals usually have low blood glucose (hypoglycemia) and a low level of ketones, which are produced during the breakdown of fats and used for energy.
 Together these signs are called hypoketotic hypoglycemia.
 People with CPT I deficiency can also have an enlarged liver (hepatomegaly), liver malfunction, and elevated levels of carnitine in the blood.
 Carnitine, a natural substance acquired mostly through the diet, is used by cells to process fats and produce energy.
 Individuals with CPT I deficiency are at risk for nervous system damage, liver failure, seizures, coma, and sudden death.

 Problems related to CPT I deficiency can be triggered by periods of fasting or by illnesses such as viral infections.
 This disorder is sometimes mistaken for Reye syndrome, a severe disorder that may develop in children while they appear to be recovering from viral infections such as chicken pox or flu.
 Most cases of Reye syndrome are associated with the use of aspirin during these viral infections.